 A personalized experience strategy starts with analyzing your guests’ preferences and providing tailored solutions to their needs.
 Personalization has commonly been achieved through operational solutions or functional separation, i.e female hours at the gym and spa.
 Strategies, such as extending breakfast hours or allowing extended hours of fitness facilities will add convenience to the guest’s experience and data analytics will help to drive this process.
 Yet how to take this personalization into interior design, you might ask?

 Historically interior architecture has been constrained to static and not flexible spaces due to technological restrictions, as well as budgetary limitations.
-Integrating innovative materials and design solutions into the interior design will open a new realm of opportunities for personalization of guest’s experience, as well as maximizing the revenue.
+Integrating innovative materials and design solutions into interior design will open a new realm of opportunities for the personalization of guests’ experience, as well as maximizing revenue.
 A retreat for staff of an NGO that works on animal rights will be held in a boardroom that looks very different from that that will host an oil & gas, or a banking conference.
 The guest room accommodating a young newly married couple will look different from that of business travellers.
 The beauty of this approach is that they can both stay in the same room, but after applying a few smart transformative technological design solutions.

 3. Create an experience consistent with your venue’s destination

 Tourism and travel are all about the cultural experience of travellers.
 Showing cultural awareness and sensitivity at your property will make both local and international travellers appreciate its authenticity.
 Travellers will enjoy engaging with the local culture of their travel destinations.
 Guide them through this experience by integrating the local culture into your property.
-Consider using the work of local designers, artists, and craftspeople into the property or, even using local pop culture icons, creating activities and spaces that reflect aspects of the local culture (i.e. a small winery, a farmer’s market, open kitchen with traditional local cooking stations, the reinterpreted cultural elements in branding,…etc.).
+Consider using the work of local designers, artists, and craftspeople in the property or, even using local pop culture icons, creating activities and spaces that reflect aspects of the local culture (i.e. a small winery, a farmer’s market, open kitchen with traditional local cooking stations, the reinterpreted cultural elements in branding,…etc.).
 With the application of the right cultural, business and design ingredients, it is possible to create a destination venue rather than a place to sleep or eat.

 In conclusion, if you want to capitalize on collected data by employing an agile strategy, ensure to have an agile interior design that will mirror and enable this strategy.
 In today’s fast-changing world, it is important to integrate flexibility into the design of the project.
-After all, we live in the age, when it is possible.
+After all, we live in an age, when it is possible.